dipak-01/E-commerce-Website/README.md

 ## Contribution

-We welcome contributions to further enhance the spiritual experience for our users.
+Embark on a thrilling sneaker adventure with us!
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`